 Mark Corrigan in Peep Show is a neurotic mess in social situations of any kind.

 Temperance Brennan is loner and a workaholic, she's completely ignorant of pop culture and responds to most movie and television references with "I don't know what that means."
 Her grasp on social niceties is also tenuous, but she sets herself apart from most TV characters by being willing and able to learn how to deal with people.
-She seems to be a combination of a mild degree of Asperger's, combined with an academic detachment from reality.
+She seems to be a combination of a mild degree of Asperger's and an academic detachment from reality.

 Data's android "daughter" Lal.
 She was well-versed in "book learning", but not in social interaction.
 When she saw a couple kissing in Ten Forward, she exclaimed "That man is biting that female!"
 Data had No Social Skills himself, during the early series.